141 -153 Chesterton Road (date unknown)

 History of 143 Chesterton Road

 Edward Katon moved to Cambridge in 1946 to work at Pye Ltd. He had served in the forces in WWII.
-His diaries recorded his life in great detail and in Capturing Cambridge selections from these are divided amongst the location he lived at.
+His diaries recorded his life in great detail and in Capturing Cambridge selections from these are divided amongst the locations he lived at.

 Edward Katon in 1941